sear-code-version2/delete/README.md

-starting the use for check git and resolve the problem.
+starting the use for check git and resolve the problem. hello